The Texas Goat Dictionary

 Cud -Soft mass of food regurgitated and rechewed by a ruminant.

-Culling - The process of removing animals that are below average in production, unsound or undesirable, usualy through sales or euthanasia.
+Culling - The process of removing animals that are below average in production, unsound or undesirable, usually through sales or euthanasia.

 Curd -Coagulated milk solids.